 If even thinking about these common challenges gives you anxiety, take a deep breath.
 First off, you’re not alone.
 Second, for every challenge, there’s a solution.

-Following healthcare contract management best practices can help you develop a process that works for your business and addresses many of these common challenges.
+The following healthcare contract management best practices can help you develop a process that works for your business and addresses many of these common challenges.

 6 Ways Contract Management Software Can Benefit Your Healthcare Facility